 - Can I use frozen blueberries?
 Yes, you can use frozen blueberries.
 Use them straight out of the freezer, do not thaw.
 Bake for a few extra minutes.

-- Can blueberry muffins be frozen?
+- Can blueberry streusel muffins be frozen?
 Yes, once the muffins are completely cooled, wrap securely in foil or saran wrap and place in freezer bags.
 Label and date, and store in the freezer for up to a month.
+Let thaw overnight in the fridge or on the counter for an hour.
+Then reheat in the oven at 350F for 10 minutes to freshen up the muffin and crisp up the edges.

-Keywords: blueberry muffin recipe, best blueberry muffins, blueberry streusel muffins
+Keywords: blueberry muffin recipe, blueberry streusel muffins, blueberry muffins with crumb topping